free356/CDL_Recall/README.md

 # CDL_Recall
 This is the implementation of the paper "Collaborative Deep Learning for Recommender Systems".
-Compared to the original code, we added the recall indicator.
+Compared to the original code, I added the recall indicator.

 Python (Tensorflow) Implementation

 Dataset : politic_old and politic_new (legislative roll-call dataset)